-Here, $pname1, \ldots, pnameN$ are the formal arguments of the constructor.
-In the initial-izer name1,..., nameM are data members, and expr1,...,exprM are expressions of types whose values can be converted to the respective data member types.
+$name1,\ldots, nameM$ are data members, and $expr1,\ldots,exprM$ are expressions of types whose values can be converted to the respective data member types.
 These values are used to initialize the data members, before block is executed, and in the order in which the members are declared in the class.
 In other words, the order in the initializer is ignored, but it is good practice to use the declaration order here as well.
 If a data member is not listed in the initializer, it is default-initialized.
 In the constructor body block, we can still set or change the values of some of the data members.